Probing Real Economic Growth through Institutional Quality and Fiscal Policy in Pakistan

 References

-Arisoy, I. and Unlukaplan, I. (2010).
+Arisoy, I. & Unlukaplan, I. (2010).
 Tax composition and growth in Turkey: An empirical analysis.
-International Research Journal of Finance and Economics, 59,51 - 61.
+International Research Journal of Finance and Economics, 59, 51–61.

 Bird, R. M. (2008).
 Tax challenges facing developing countries.
-Institute for International Business Working Paper, (9).
+National Institute of Public Finance and Policy.

 DRI/McGraw-Hill (1998) An Agenda for Effective Governance.
 Chapter 5 in Enterprise 2010: Realising Pakistan’s Full Potential.
 DRI/McGraw-Hill, Lexington, MA, USA.

-Hare, P. G. (2001).
-Institutional change and economic performance in the transition economies.
-Economic Survey of Europe, 77-92.
+Hare, P. G. (2001, May 7–8).
+Institutional change and economic performance in the transition economies [Paper presentation].
+Proceedings of Session II of the UNECE Spring Seminar.
+Geneva, Switzerland.

 Mendoza, E. G., Milesi-Ferretti, G. M., & Asea, P. (1997).
 On the ineffectiveness of tax policy in altering long-run growth: Harberger's superneutrality conjecture.
 Journal of Public Economics, 66(1), 99–126.